Darko Kovačević: Return to Real Sociedad

 In 2001, Kovačević returned to Real Sociedad, where he spent six more seasons at the club, netting 51 goals in his second spell with Sociedad.
 The 2006–07 season would be Kovačević's last season with the Spanish side, ending in the club's relegation.
 Alongside Jesús María Satrústegui, Kovačević is Real Sociedad's all-time top goalscorer in European club competitions, with 10 goals.

 Kovačević scored 107 goals in his stages with Real Sociedad in nine seasons, with a total average of between eleven and twelve goals per season.
 They are only surpassed by Jesús María Satrústegui and López Ufarte in the txuri-urdin team.
 He is the most efficient foreigner that Real Sociedad has had in all its years of existence.

 Olympiacos

 In 2007, Kovačević signed with Greek champions Olympiacos.
 In early 2009, he was diagnosed with a blocked artery; he successfully underwent heart surgery to improve the flow of blood to his heart.
 His doctors advised to retire from football, and Kovačević officially retired in May 2009, playing a final friendly match for Olympiacos to celebrate the winning of the Greek domestic double.
-With Olympiacos, Kovačević won two Greek SuperLeague titles, two Greek Cups and a Greek Super Cup.
+With Olympiacos, Kovačević won two Greek Super League titles, two Greek Cups and a Greek Super Cup.